 Also of interest is that Morgantown has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Morgantown in 2010 was $22,101, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $88,404 for a family of four.
+The per capita income in Morgantown in 2018 was $26,824, which is upper middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $107,296 for a family of four.
 However, Morgantown contains both very wealthy and poor people as well.
-Morgantown also has one of the higher rates of people living in poverty in the nation, with 34.10% of its population below the federal poverty line.
+Morgantown also has one of the higher rates of people living in poverty in the nation, with 34.08% of its population below the federal poverty line.

 The most common language spoken in Morgantown is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Arabic.